SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "That's how Twister was in my story, she wanted to show her feelings but was too afraid to make a move…"

-"do you think Parchment should make the fist move even if she is afraid to do so?"
+"Do you think Parchment should make the first move, even if she is afraid to do so?"

-"I think she should, but that whats I would say to Twister too."
+"I think she should, but that what's I would say to Twister too."

-"sounds like romance can be difficult sometimes."
+"Sounds like romance can be difficult sometimes."

 "Twister would agree."